longjess/Canadian_Voter_Behavior/README.md

 The repository includes:
-* R code for cleaning the 2004 and 2021 CES survey data, exploration of if the demographics in the survey were proportional with the population, and the code for fitting the multinomial logistic regression
+* R code for cleaning the 2004 and 2021 CES survey data, exploration of if the demographics in the survey were proportional with the population, and the code for fitting the weighted multinomial logistic regression
 * The final report on the project, including an introduction to the issue, the hypotheses being tested, the data and methodology, the results of the logistic regression, and conclusions